marcus-nl/vscode-spade/README.md

 # vscode-spade README

-Support for the SPADE L4 specification language
+Support for the SPADE L4 specification language.

 ## Features